wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 6 A Place For Your Stuff

-Jupyter's framework is expecting your work area to hang off of your home windows directory.
-Therefore, rather then a network drive like your H: drive, you probably should make a work directory in your Documents, Dropbox, One-Drive, Google-Drive or other drive access able by clocking on your file manager from your home directory.
+Jupyter's framework is expecting your work area to hang off of your home Windows directory.
+Therefore, rather than a network drive like your H: drive, you probably should make a working directory in your Documents, Dropbox, One-Drive, Google Drive or other drive access by mouse-clicking on your file manager from your home directory.

-The exception is you have the [nbopen](https://github.com/takluyver/nbopen) tool that works with the Jupyter Notebook (sorry, it's not ready for JupyterLab, yet).
-If you need something in another part of your file system to carry your notebooks, you can use that.
-If you are a "power-user" you can do the same thing by using a terminal window and just "cd-ing" yourself into any given directory and just opening the notebook there via the command

 ```
-jupyter notebook
+jupyterlab
 ```